typicyl/HeartbreakEngine/README.md

 Hardware Interface)**.
 One renderer drives **three** graphics backends — **Direct3D 12**, **Vulkan**, and **OpenGL 4.6** — behind a single bindless interface.
-On top of it sits an **EnTT** ECS, **Jolt** physics, a fiber job system, world streaming, **Recast & Detour** navigation, a photorealistic HDR renderer, a **visual-scripting** system (schematics, transpiled to C++ for shipping), an **adaptive music** director, a painterly **Art Editor**, and a Unity-style **Dear ImGui + ImGuizmo** editor.
+On top of it sits an **EnTT** ECS, **Jolt** physics, a fiber job system, world streaming, real-time grid-A\* navigation, a photorealistic HDR renderer, a **visual-scripting** system (schematics, transpiled to C++ for shipping), an **adaptive music** director, a painterly **Art Editor**, and a Unity-style **Dear ImGui + ImGuizmo** editor.